 or so my spirit guide tells me.

 Of the two alien (plant) intelligences I've encountered in my 'ahem' travels, one is legal and the other should be.
 One is like a strict Catholic gardening teacher named Salvia, who skins me alive in a slow, circular orbit every time I drop by her communal garden, like a clockwork of dragon's teeth.
-And if I can sufficiently let go (of self, time, duality) and identify with the nature of the universe, with the floor beneath my meditation cushion (if I had one), then I can just let her teeth strip away my egoic shell and 'pop' I'm suddenly free in awash of one love no sense of time or space --the bright yellow cosmos, where any question the remainder of my psyche can think to ask is answered, in a way wherein I remember being told the answer in the distant past.
+And if I can sufficiently let go (of self, time, duality) and identify with the nature of the universe, with the floor beneath my meditation cushion (if I had one), then I can just let her teeth strip away my egoic shell, then 'pop' --I'm suddenly free, I become pure love, with no sense of time or space.
+I dissolve into the bright yellow cosmos, where any question the remainder of my psyche can think to ask is answered, in a way wherein I remember being told the answer in the distant past.
 That's how I learned the truth about Bigfoot

-The other is a little younger and less austere -- the cool hippie teacher instead of the stern egocidal gardener; this one Psilocybe C., is a space jockey, you know the type: he moves into your room like that fun kid from college, sweeps the crap off the floor of your life, sneaks you into all the coolest wildest clubs and teaches you how to see the spirits between the cracks of reality.
-Then, after awhile he starts to get on your nerves.
+The other plant guide I encountered is a little younger and less austere -- the cool hippie teacher instead of the stern egocidal gardener; this one Psilocybe C., is a space jockey.
+He moves into your room like that fun kid from college, sweeps the crap off the floor of your life, sneaks you into all the coolest wildest clubs and teaches you how to see the spirits between the cracks of reality.
+Then, after awhile, he starts to get on your nerves.
 It takes hours and hours for him to say goodbye, lingering in the doorway, hugging you every two minutes, coming back five minutes later to say he forgot his... uh... pen.
-Each minute passes like hours and you're like it was great having you around but now you're getting on my nerves, bro; and you're still seeing his shadow days after he's allegedly gone home.
+Each minute passes like hours and you're like, dude, but was great having you around but now you're getting on my nerves, bro; and you're still seeing his shadow days after he's allegedly gone home.
 By then he's totally gone (by Tuesday usually) and you miss him, terribly.

-If this rambling 'review' has been more about me than JOHN DIES AT THE END I apologize.
-All you really need to know is where it exists in the family tree of midnight cult goofball fuzzy: it's to the soft side of THE EVIL DEAD trilogy, it's a more low key sci fi trippyhol version of TUCKER AND DALE VS. EVIL and REPO MAN, up the street from Don's PHANTASMs and sitting at the same table as NAKED LUNCH, BUCKAROO BANZAI, NIGHT OF THE COMET, even maybe a smattering of HELLBOY and CONSTANTINE waiting in the corner.
+If this rambling 'review' has been more about me than JOHN DIES AT THE END, I apologize.
+All you really need to know is where it exists in the family tree of midnight cult goofball fuzzy: it's to the soft side of THE EVIL DEAD trilogy, it's a more low key sci fi trippyhol version of TUCKER AND DALE VS. EVIL and REPO MAN, sitting at the same table as NAKED LUNCH, BUCKAROO BANZAI, NIGHT OF THE COMET, even maybe a smattering of HELLBOY and CONSTANTINE waiting in the corner.
 It's ANTS IN YOUR PLANTS OF 1939 meets 80s John Carpenter.
-That should be enough for you, me, or ant waiting to an Indra be.
+That should be enough for you, me, or an ant waiting to an Indra be.